ivanm/nft-autotool/README.md

 It also generates a single ``database.json`` that can be used for NFT standards ERC721, ERC1155 throught an API like https://github.com/ProjectOpenSea/metadata-api-nodejs/tree/master/src

-The easiest way would be to could fork this repo and modify the config directory with your own assets and settings.
+The easiest way would be to could fork this repo and modify the contents of the ``config`` directory with your own assets and settings.

 ## Where to start?